MindLyfe/MindLyfe-Platform/infrastructure/docs/troubleshooting.md

    - Check the VPC Peering if using different VPCs

 2. **Credential issues**:
-   - Validate the database secrets in Kubernetes: `kubectl get secret database-secrets -n mindlyf -o yaml`
+   - Validate the database secrets in Kubernetes: `kubectl get secret database-secrets -n mindlyfe -o yaml`
    - Test connection using psql from a debug pod within the cluster

 3. **Endpoint resolution**: